The Real World: San Francisco: After filming

 Pedro Zamora fell ill and was hospitalized in New York in October 1994.
 He was eventually flown to Miami, and was diagnosed with progressive multifocal leukoencephalopathy, or PML.
 He received a phone call from President Bill Clinton, who thanked him for his work, and helped facilitate emigration of his older brothers, who were flown to Miami from Cuba, reuniting them for the first time in 14 years.
 A benefit was held to pay for his medical expenses, at which President Clinton praised Pedro.
 MTV began a trust in order to pay for Zamora's medical costs, as he had no medical insurance.
 Zamora died on November 11, 1994, hours after the debut airing of the season finale.
 The money from the benefit was used to form the Pedro Zamora Memorial Fund.
 His best friend and roommate, Judd Winick, began to lecture on HIV/AIDS and safe sex for him, and did so for three years.

 The 1995 reunion show, The Real World Reunion, which assembled the casts from the first four seasons of The Real World, was marked by antagonism between Puck and his former castmates.
 Though some members of the audience and the other seasons' casts expressed interest or fascination with Puck and his antics, his confrontation with his former roommate, Mohammed, resulted in Puck's distancing himself from Mohammed physically, and harsh words from others on the stage, such as second season cast member Irene Berrera-Kearns, led to him temporarily leaving the studio.

-During his subsequent career writing comic books, Judd has explored LGBT issues, including storylines involving gay bashing, HIV and AIDS, in books such as Green Lantern and Green Arrow.
-He also chronicled his friendship with Zamora in his 2000 autobiographical graphic novel, Pedro and Me: Friendship, Loss and What I Learned.
-Judd and Pam, who fell in love during the vigil they kept over Pedro, married in 2001, and as of 2008, have two children.
+During the course of his career writing and illustrating comics, Judd Winick has explored LGBT issues, including storylines involving gay bashing, HIV and AIDS, in books such as Green Lantern and Green Arrow.
+He chronicled his friendship with Zamora in his 2000 autobiographical graphic novel, Pedro and Me: Friendship, Loss and What I Learned.
+He created the animated TV series The Life & Times of Juniper Lee in 2005.

+Pam Ling went onto a career in medicine and education.
+As of 2024 she was a Professor of Medicine at the University of California San Francisco.
+She and Judd fell in love during the vigil they kept over Pedro, married in 2001, and had two children.
+Their wedding marked the first time two cast members of The Real World married.

-Rachel Campos appeared on Road Rules: All Stars, where she met Sean Duffy of the Real World: Boston cast.
+Rachel Campos appeared on Road Rules: All Stars, where she met Sean Duffy of The Real World: Boston.
 They eventually married, and as of May 2016, have eight children.
 They live in Ashland, Wisconsin, where Sean was a District Attorney of Ashland County before being elected to Congress in 2010.
 She welcomed her ninth child, a daughter, Valentina StellaMaris on October 1, 2019.
 Campos also appeared in The Wedding Video, a 2002 spoof of The Real World written and directed by The Real World: New York alumnus Norman Korpi, which starred ten alumni of various Real World seasons.
+Rachel works at Fox News as the co-host of Fox & Friends Weekend.